Student Reflections

 LinguaThinking places academic integrity, thoughtful learning, and intellectual development at the centre of its work.

-The comments in the document below are offered as an insight into past students’ experiences of language learning as an intellectual process, rather than endorsements.
-They illustrate themes that matter deeply to LinguaThinking: developing confidence and precision in language usage, improving analytical and critical thinking, engaging rigorously with literature and culture, and preparing for the demands of advanced study
+The comments on this page and in the document below are offered as an insight into past students’ experiences of language learning.
+They illustrate themes that matter deeply to LinguaThinking: developing confidence and precision in language usage, improving analytical and critical thinking, engaging rigorously with literature and culture, and preparing for the demands of advanced study.

 “Thank you for developing my analytical and writing skills, which have continuously been praised in my academic work”.